LuisLuii/FastAPIQuickCRUD/README.md

 ## Constraint

+  - ❌ Only Support PostgreSQL yet (support MongoDB,MSSQL in schedule)
   - ❌ If there are multiple **unique constraints**, please use **composite unique constraints** instead
   - ❌ **Composite primary key** is not support
   - ❌ Not Support API requests with specific resource `xxx/{primary key}` when table have not primary key;